munagekar/easyxlsx/README.md

 # Note

 Most features of xlsxwriter will not be supported by this wrapper.
-If you want flexiblity stick the original library.
+If you want flexiblity stick with the original library which is quite great a feat by itself.

 # Design Principles
 - Limit exposure to xlsxwriter
 - Provide File Pointer like control over Worksheets
+- Simply Trivial Tasks
 - Code : Python PEP 8
 - Highly reusable for basic tasks.